 Reaching the Hispanic Market for Legal Services: Four Tips

-54 million people.
-That’s the US Census Bureau’s estimate for the number of Hispanic Americans in the United States as of mid-2013.
+58.9 million people.
+That’s the US Census Bureau’s estimate for the number of Hispanic Americans in the United States as of mid-2017.
 Not only is there a large number of Spanish-speaking individuals already, Hispanics are now the fastest growing demographic in the U.S. By 2060, Hispanics are predicted to make up approximately one third of all Americans.

-This generally highly connected demographic has an estimated buying power of $1.5 trillion, making Hispanic Americans a powerful economic force that you can’t afford to ignore.
+This generally highly connected demographic has an estimated buying power of $1.7 trillion by 2020, making Hispanic Americans a powerful economic force that you can’t afford to ignore.
 There might not be a large Hispanic culture in your law firm’s service area right now but statistically, many of your future clients will be Spanish-speaking individuals.

 If you’re not familiar with marketing to this demographic, here are some tips to keep in mind:

 - Internet use is also high among Hispanic Americans, but primarily through mobile devices.
 In fact, Pew Research found that three in four (76%) Hispanic Internet users access the online world on a cellphone, tablet or other mobile handheld device at least occasionally.
 With the growth of mobile devices in the U.S. as a whole, this reinforces the crucial importance of having a mobile version of your firm’s website.

 - Hispanic adults are still consuming a lot of TV (86%) and radio (56%).
 Reaching this audience may require using those media.